 - 6 ounces medium-sharp cheddar cheese

 Preparing the cheese

-- Prepare the cheese by grating the cheese, slice it into small cubes.
-You will coat the cheese cornstarch.
+- Shred the cheeses or slice into small cubes.
+Coat the cheese with cornstarch.

 Preparing the Fondue

 - Turn on the fondue pot to high heat.

 - Place beer, garlic, dry mustard, and Worcestershire in the pot and combine well.

 - When the beer mixture is warm, add one-third of the cheese and whisk very well.